LuccaKG/LuccaKG/README.md

 📍 Based in: Jaguariúna/SP - Brazil

-👨‍💻 Embedded Software Intern for Android - Camera Engine Team.
+👨‍💻 Embedded Software Developer for Android - Camera Engine Team.

 🚀 Passionate about innovation and crafting solutions that make a difference.